catseye/The-Dossier/article/Perspective on Text Adventures.md

 it has the term "adventure program" which is not something anyone, as far as I know, ever calls them.

-(Note to self: these reference-style links will be rewritten by Feedmark at some point.
-They're not permalinks yet.)

 [Zork I]: Classic%20Text%20Adventures.md#zork-i
-[African Adventure: In Search of Dr. Livingston]: Text%20Adventures%20of%20Note.md
+[African Adventure: In Search of Dr. Livingston]: Text%20Adventures%20of%20Note.md#african-adventure-in-search-of-dr-livingston
-[Write Your Own Adventure Programs for Your Microcomputer]: An%20Esolang%20Reading%20List.md
+[Write your own Adventure Programs for your Microcomputer]: An%20Esolang%20Reading%20List.md#write-your-own-adventure-programs-for-your-microcomputer